Hozho Homes

 1.

-This form will ask for contact information, details about the home and electricity usage to verify the PV system size will meet the family’s needs.
+This form will ask for contact information, details about the home, and electricity usage to verify the PV system size will meet the family’s needs.

-Access the survey here.
+Access the application here.

 2.